AshleyCheny/Node.js-Essential-Training----Lynda.com/README.md

 ### Exporting custom modules
 - Every JavaScript file is a module
 - Export the module so that other module can require it
 - Easier to reuse the module

+### Creating child process with exec
+- communicate with external process/execute external processes
+- `require('child_process')`